w3c/i18n-activity/.github/ISSUE_TEMPLATE/create-a-tracker.md

 Instructions _(delete this line and all following)_:
-- Do not remove § from the line with the link.
 - Check that TRACKER & S:... labels are there
 - **Add I:... label(s) to indicate the topic (same as ids in specdev)**